dotnet/project-system-tools/README.md

 - _Save Logs_ which prompts for a folder to save the `.binlog` file into
 - _Open Logs_ which opens the log file inside Visual Studio
-- _Open Logs Externally_ which opens the .binlog file outside of Visual Studio
+- _Open Logs External_ which opens the `.binlog` file outside of Visual Studio

 The `Open Logs` option displays build results in a tree view: